jeffgabriel/jeffgabriel.github.io/index.md

 I don't tweet anymore, but if you are on a historical excavation, check out <a href="https://twitter.com/jeffgabriel" class="twitter-follow-button" data-show-count="false">Twitter feed</a><script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I currently work as the head of Engineering for <a href="http://www.datarobot.com" target="_blank">DataRobot</a> where we build software to enhance and simplify the use of AI & Machine Learning.
+I currently work as the head of Engineering for <a href="http://contentful.com" target="_blank">Contentful</a> where we build the best AI-infused digital experiences platform.

 You can see more about who I am and have been professionally over on <a href="https://www.linkedin.com/in/jeff-gabriel-88395b" target="_blank">LinkedIn</a>.